Building a Customer 360 Analytics Pipeline

 • All pipeline queries specify a source and a sink

-• Certain operations, notably JOINs and aggregations, must include windows
+• Certain operations, notably joins and aggregations, must include windows

 Transform Call Logs